The Effects of Nuclear War

 The Effects of Nuclear War is a 1978 book commissioned by the United States Office of Technology Assessment to support civilian preparation for nuclear warfare.
 The book argued that the social effects of a nuclear attack would be unpredictable, and also, that the welfare of society would worsen for years after the attack.

+"Charlottesville: A Fictional Account"

+An essay, written by Nan Randall, entitled "Charlottesville: A Fictional Account", presented a nonfiction-style description of the catastrophic indirect effects of a nuclear attack on Charlottesville, Virginia following a nuclear attack on Washington DC.
+In the near term, the US, the government of which still exists, faces an uncertain future.

-The book contains a short story titled Charlottesville as an addendum.
-The fictional story describes a nuclear attack on the United States and describes Charlottesville, Virginia as a typical American town far from the attack where the people react to the news.
-The short story came to be popular on its own, separated from the full government report.
-The story was an inspiration for the 1983 movie, The Day After.
+"Charlottesville" came to be popular on its own, separated from the full government report.
+It was an inspiration for the 1983 TV movie, The Day After.
 The story is in the public domain.